access2praveen/RestAPI_Challenge/README.md

 behave.ini - File where the default command line flags are enabled

+environment.py - File where the environment variables (global variables) are defined

-features\steps\code.py - File where the actual functions are written
+features\steps\code.py - File where the actual test methods are written

 features\woolies.feature - File Describes the Features, Scenario Outline , Where you can pass ( weekdays, post code, number of days) as variables

-environment.py - File where the environment variables (global variables) are defined

 Install below modules, if not present , else enable python virtual environment as shown below